ufukcatalca/ufukcatalca/README.md

 - 🎯 Senior Engineering Manager with 10+ years of experience in mobile development and technical leadership
 - 📱 iOS Developer passionate about clean architecture, beautiful UI, and privacy-respecting apps
 - 🧭 Product-focused thinker, always aiming for user delight and business impact
-- 🤝 Experienced in growing engineering teams, mentoring developers, and scaling mobile apps from 0 to 1 and 1 to millions
+- 🤝 Experienced in growing engineering teams, mentoring developers, and scaling mobile apps from 0 to 1 and 1 to millions 🔹 I am a **Senior Engineering Manager** with 10+ years of hands-on experience in iOS development and team leadership.
+🔹 Passionate about building elegant mobile applications, leading high-performing teams, and creating product-focused engineering cultures.
+🔹 Deep expertise in **Swift, SwiftUI, Clean Architecture**, and scalable codebases.
+🔹 I believe in **clarity over complexity**, **growth over perfection**, and **users over features**.

 - 📍 Based in Istanbul | Builder | Explorer | Mentor

 ---